How much is the fine for running a red light?

 Does someone review the photographs before motorists are mailed citations?

 Yes.
-Police officers or official agents of the police department review every picture to verify the vehicle information and ensure the vehicle is in violation.
+Police officers review every picture to verify the vehicle information and ensure the vehicle is in violation.
 Citations are then mailed to the vehicle owner only in cases where it is clear beyond a reasonable doubt the vehicle ran a red light.

 Where can I make my payment?